fossasia/support.eventyay.com/event-setup/How-to-create-a-discount-code.md

-# How to creat a discount code
+# How to create a discount code

 Log in to your event page, you will see the event setting panel in the centre

 ![Overview page](/event-setup/images/How-to-create-discount-overview-page.png)

 # Discount code menu bar
-Select th e Tickets tab next to the Overview tab
+Select the Tickets tab next to the Overview tab

 You can see the the ticket setting page as following: